High-Dimensional Vector Autoregression with Common Response and Predictor Factors: Introduction

-Despite its popularity in the literature, there are two concerns on the sparsity-based VAR modeling.
-First, unlike the regression setting for independent and identically distributed (\textit{i.i.d.}) data, the spectral radius constraint of $\bm{A}$ is needed to guarantee the stationarity of $\{\bm{y}_t\}$.
-However, the general sparsity structure cannot guarantee the stationarity condition, so the sparse estimate may result in a non-stationary VAR model.
-Second, for financial and economic time series, one often observes strong cross-sectional dependence among the $p$ scalar series, and both the number of variables $p$ and the sample size $T$ are often large in real applications; see the high-dimensional setup for factor models \citep{stock2002forecasting,bai2008large}.
-This is different from, for example, time-course gene expression data, where dependence among $p$ genes is believed to be sparse, and the sample size is much smaller than $p$; see, e.g., \cite{LZLR09}.
-This strong cross-sectional dependence can often be described by assuming that the $p$ variables are driven by a small number of common latent factors.
-In fact, in the econometric literature, high-dimensional time series are usually analyzed by factor models, and the estimated factors and their loading matrices can provide useful insights into the interactive mechanism of large financial and economic systems \citep{bai2008large, lam2012factor, gao2021modeling}.
+Despite its popularity in the literature, there are two concerns about sparse VAR modeling.
+First, the general sparsity structure cannot guarantee the spectral radius condition for stationarity, so a sparse estimate may result in a non-stationary VAR model.
+Second, for financial and economic time series, one often observes strong dependence among the $p$ scalar series, which often is investigated via factor models by assuming that the $p$ variables can be decomposed into two parts, factors and errors.
+In the vast literature of econometrics and statistics, there are two classes of factor models under various assumptions on factors and errors.
+The first class assumes that factors are common cross-sectionally and allows for serially dependent idiosyncratic errors \citep{stock2002forecasting,bai2002determining,bai2008large}; while the second class assumes that the dynamic structures along the temporal direction are summarized in the factors, and the errors are temporally uncorrelated \citep{pena1987identifying,lam2012factor,gao2021modeling}.

-Another solution for handling high dimensionality is to impose a low-rank structure on the parameter matrices of VAR models \citep{negahban2011estimation,basu2019low}, and it leads to the reduced-rank model \citep{velu2013multivariate} or the multilinear low-rank model \citep{wang2019high}.
-This method can circumvent the two concerns mentioned above, and especially for financial and economic data, the fitted models can be interpreted from the perspective of factor models.
+Another solution for handling high dimensionality is to impose some low-rank structure on the parameter matrices of VAR models, and it leads to the reduced-rank model \citep{velu2013multivariate} or the multilinear low-rank model \citep{wang2019high}.
+This method can circumvent the two concerns mentioned above, and especially for financial and economic data, the fitted models can be interpreted from the perspective of the second class of factor models.
 Specifically, assume that $\bm{A}$ is of rank $r$ with $r\ll p$ and, hence, it admits a singular value decomposition (SVD) $\bm{A}=\bm{U}\bm{S}\bm{V}^\top$, where $\bm{U}$ and $\bm{V}$ are $p$-by-$r$ orthonormal matrices.
 Accordingly, model \eqref{eq:VAR1} can then be rewritten as